abrennec/sose20_cc2/03_oop/readme.md

 #### Destructor

 Like the constructor, every class must specify a  destructor.
 If the class does not have an explicit default destructor, **the compiler generates one automatically**.
 Destructors are particularly important when a class member variable allocates dynamic memory — as we will see soon.

+**Please** [refer to this explanation](http://www.cppforschool.com/tutorial/constructor.html) to get a better understanding of the constructor and destructor functionality and use.

 ### Object Instantiation & Member Access